-Here is how to enable remote debugging of Chrome browser on each operating system:
+Here are the methods to enable remote debugging for Chrome browser on various operating systems:

-- Open a command prompt window (press Win + R, enter "cmd", and press Enter).
+- Open a command prompt window (press Win + R, enter "cmd", and then press Enter).

 C:\Program Files\Google\Chrome\Application\chrome.exe" --remote-debugging-port=9222